AADR Logo

 COAT: Smooth

-HOUSETRAINED: uses a doggie door might need help schedule if adopter doesn’t have one
+HOUSETRAINED: Uses a doggie door; will need a schedule if adopter doesn’t have one

 LEASH TRAINED: No